mudox/vim-config/README.md

 * This file 'vimrc' NOT '.vimrc' must reside in the root directory of .vim or vimfiles directory, while the formally '.vimrc' file, containing a single line to source this file, resides just outisde .vim or vimfiles direcotry.
-By doing this, we can conveniently use git to manage the whole vim configuration stuff.
+By doing this, we can conveniently use git to manage the whole vim configuration stuffs.

 * Assumes you haved defined a system or user environment variable: MDX_DROPBOX which holds the absolute path to dropbox root path. (deprecated)